Adarsh2345/Bulldozer-project/README.md

 The key fields are in train.csv are:

-SalesID: the uniue identifier of the sale
+SalesID: the unique identifier of the sale

 MachineID: the unique identifier of a machine.
 A machine can be sold multiple times

 saleprice: what the machine sold for at auction (only provided in train.csv)

 saledate: the date of the sale

 ## Evaluation